eudoraleer/HTCA/README.md

-# HTCA
+# HTCA Database
-HTCA Analysis Tools
+Maintenance of analysis tools of the HTCA database (www.htcatlas.org)